iced-rs/iced/examples/proxy/README.md

 this example show how having Proxy could be useful.

-the important code part in here:
+the important code part are in here:

 ```
 let mut watcher = RecommendedWatcher::new(